ncarr6/expense_tracking_app/README.md

 Database:
 PostgreSQL

-What the dashboard looking like so far (with dummy data):
+What the dashboard is looking like so far (with dummy data):
 <img width="2800" height="2734" alt="dashboard" src="https://github.com/user-attachments/assets/35c574da-a084-4815-9791-db79ba0bd8b0" />